 The LS estimators $\widehat{\Omega}$, $\widehat{\Gamma}$ jointly minimize the following objective function:

 where $T$ denotes the sample size.
 The LS estimators $\widehat{\Omega}$ and the minimization of the objective function in Equation (\ref{eq2}) can be achieved conditionally by a grid search considering all viable combinations of hyperparameters $\{j,p_{j},r,d|j=1, \ldots, k\}$.
-The optimization requires the execution of approximately $T^{k-1}/2\times d\times p_{(1)}\times \ldots \times p_{(k)}$ arranged autoregressions.
+The optimization requires the execution of approximately $T^{k-1}/(k-1)! \times d\times p_{1}\times \ldots \times p_{k}$ arranged autoregressions.
 Arranged autoregression is an autoregression where cases are rearranged by $\Gamma$-dependent sample splitting.
 Note that rearrangement of the sample based on the threshold values does not change the temporal structure of the series within cases \citep{tsay1989testing}.
-The asymptotic theory of LS estimation and inference for TAR models was addressed and developed by \citet{chan1993consistency} and \citet{zhang2023least} (among many others).
+Asymptotic theory for LS/CLS estimation and inference in TAR models is developed by \citet{chan1993consistency} and \citet{zhang2023least} (among others).

-\underline{Remark.} The model in Equation~(\ref{eq1}) is called {\it self-exciting} threshold autoregressive (SETAR) model if the threshold variable is the same as the actual time series, i.e., $Z_{t-d}=Y_{t-d}$.
-In this case, the regime of the time series $Y_{t}$ would be determined by its own past value, $Y_{t-d}$.
+\underline{Remark.} The model in Equation~(\ref{eq1}) is called {\it self-exciting} threshold autoregressive (SETAR) model if the threshold variable equals the series itself, i.e., $Z_{t-d}=Y_{t-d}$.
+In that case, the regime of the time series $Y_{t}$ would be determined by its own past value, $Y_{t-d}$.